Data Analytics

 The analysis looks at past behaviors to predict future actions.
 In addition to helping you identify shifting customer preferences, the analytics can help you uncover any emerging industry or consumer trends that could impact business or marketing decisions.

-Another benefit of predicting actions is improving customer satisfaction by understanding their ongoing needs, which supports customer-for-life strategies.
+Another benefit of predicting actions is improving customer experience satisfaction by understanding their ongoing needs, which supports customer-for-life strategies.
 Likewise, performing predictive analytics on customer data can help you identify the most opportune moments to reach out to customers with a relevant offer—and determine what that offer should be.

 Deliver Engaging and Hyper-Personalized Communications